Equicord/Equicord/README.md

 Falcord is a fork of [Vencord](https://github.com/Vendicated/Vencord), & [Equicord](https://github.com/Equicord/Equicord), with over 300+ plugins.

-Currently, Falcord is a personal project, & thus no updates or support is guaranteed.
+Currently, Falcord is a personal project, & thus future updates or support are *NOT* guaranteed.
 However, you can join Equicord's [Discord Server](https://discord.gg/5Xh2W87egW), if you wish to do so.<br><br></br>

 ### Extra included plugins
 <details>